Legasi (Siti Nurhaliza album)

-Legasi (Legacy) is a nineteenth studio album and a special album by Malaysian singer, Siti Nurhaliza, released on 1 April 2021 by Siti Nurhaliza Productions and Universal Music Malaysia.
+Legasi (Legacy) is a twentieth studio album and a special album by Malaysian singer, Siti Nurhaliza, released on 1 April 2021 by Siti Nurhaliza Productions and Universal Music Malaysia.
 It is also her first and only children's album.

 Recording and production

 Idea for Legasi began when Siti Nurhaliza planned to release a children's album ahead of the birth of her second child.
 According to Siti, it is an effort to preserve classic children's songs so that they continue to be remembered and become a legacy for future generations.
 The recording process of Legasi was very complicated for Siti because she came to the recording studio while heavily pregnant, but she is satisfied with the result as the album has its own special features.
 The recording process of Legasi, according to Siti, is very different from her commercial albums.

 For the album, Siti collaborated with Pown Hasril, who previously worked on her 2020 album, ManifestaSITI2020 to give a new and fresh touch to the entire song in the album.
 Legasi contains 10 songs including two additional lullabies.
 In the album, Siti also produced a special song dedicated to her unborn second child, which is titled "Anakanda".
 The first single, "Comel Pipi Merah" ("Adorable Rosy Cheeks"), which was released in 2018, also included in the album.

 Siti recorded the album over three days in early March 2021, with her pregnancy entering its 8th month.